Model-Based Reinforcement Learning under Random Observation Delays: Introduction

 In this work, we consider random observation delays in POMDPs.
 To address the OOS phenomenon, we propose a latent-space filtering approach that enables effective learning in the presence of OOS observations imposed by random delays.
 By leveraging model-based approaches, our method forms a belief over the current latent state, given the set of available observations.
 In particular, the filtering process exploits a world model trained in the delayed environment to sequentially update the belief based on received observations.
-This belief state then serves as a sufficient statistic for policy learning under an incomplete set of observations to ensure actions are informed solely by available inputs.
+This belief state then serves as a sufficient statistic for policy learning under an incomplete set of observations to ensure actions are informed by only and all available inputs.

-We conduct a series of experiments on both synthetic control tasks and realistic simulated robotic environments.
-Our method not only outperforms existing approaches in fully observable MDP settings but is also the only one capable of handling more realistic, partially observable scenarios when facing longer delays.
-Notably, our approach demonstrates strong generalization to test-time delay distributions compared to baseline methods: when trained on a wider delay distribution, it performs significantly better under shorter test-time delays and shows minimal performance degradation under longer ones.
-These results highlight the potential of our method for real-world deployment, where delay patterns are often unknown in advance and potentially nonstationary.
+We evaluate on both synthetic control tasks and realistic simulated robotic environments.
+Our method outperforms existing approaches in fully observable MDP settings and is the only one capable of handling more realistic, partially observable scenarios.
+Notably, our approach also generalizes well to test-time delay distribution shifts: when trained on a wider delay distribution, it performs significantly better under shorter test-time delays and shows minimal performance degradation under longer ones.
+These results highlight its potential for real-world deployment, where delay patterns are often unknown in advance and nonstationary.

 Here, we summarize the contributions of this paper as follows. (i) We study random observation delays in POMDPs and propose a framework that connects this setting to standard POMDP formulations. (ii) We introduce a filtering procedure for processing OOS observations within model-based RL. (iii) We present the first method designed for this setting and describe how to integrate the filtering process into existing model-based RL algorithms. (iv) We conduct extensive experiments across diverse environments, demonstrating superior performance over baselines and strong generalization to unseen delay distributions.